Peripheral vascular disease (PVD)

 • Vasculitis, a group of conditions causing inflammation of the blood vessels

-There are numerous risk factors for PVD.
-You have a higher risk of developing it if you are:
+There are a number of risk factors for peripheral vascular disease.
+You have a higher risk of developing PVD if you are:

 • Over the age of 50